Simpson College: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Simpson University’s average SAT score is 982.
-To be a competitive applicant for Simpson University your SAT score should come close to the average.
-If you’re closer to the 860, you’re likely going to have a tougher time getting accepted.
-To consider Simpson University a “target” school (one that you are likely to get into) you should aim for a score of 1105.
+Simpson College’s average SAT score is 1076.
+To be a competitive applicant for Simpson College your SAT score should come close to the average.
+If you’re closer to the 917, you’re likely going to have a tougher time getting accepted.
+To consider Simpson College a “target” school (one that you are likely to get into) you should aim for a score of 1235.

-Simpson University’s average ACT score is 50.
-To be a competitive applicant for Simpson University your ACT score should come close to the average.
-If you’re closer to the 52, you’re likely going to have a tougher time getting accepted.
-To consider Simpson University a “target” school (one that you have a good chance of getting into) you should aim for a score of 48.
+Simpson College’s average ACT score is 70.
+To be a competitive applicant for Simpson College your ACT score should come close to the average.
+If you’re closer to the 60, you’re likely going to have a tougher time getting accepted.
+To consider Simpson College a “target” school (one that you have a good chance of getting into) you should aim for a score of 81.

 |25th Percentile